-Surya looked up at his mother, then unclasped the device from his tiny wrist and held it out to Fenris, who took it with a gracious nod.
+Surya looked up at his mother, unclasped the device from his tiny wrist and hesitantly offered it to Fenris, who took it with a gracious nod.
 Fenris saw the touch-screen device was of the latest design able to link to cranium implants, the latter having been made mandatory some years ago by the Que Qiao administration for all children born in the Epsilon Eridani system.
 He wondered if the Raja had been included in the implantation programme.

 “Well?” asked the Maharani.

-Fenris caught her piercing stare and with a few deft taps upon the wristpad, found the contact details for the spaceport and got through to the enquiry desk.
-The woman who appeared on the tiny screen had no good news to impart, for it transpired Ayodhya spaceport was in the process of being shut down by Que Qiao agents.
+Fenris flinched before her piercing stare.
+With a few deft taps on the wristpad, he found the contact details for the spaceport and got through to the enquiry desk.
+The woman who appeared on the tiny screen had no good news to impart, for Ayodhya spaceport was in the process of being shut down by Que Qiao agents.
 Fortunately, the woman was eager to do her bit for the rebellion.

 “Try Lanka,” she said hurriedly.
 “I overheard an agent say the spaceport is still in royalist hands.
 Space-traffic control shows a shuttle and a couple of freighters queuing for fuel and getting ready to leave.”

 “Freighters?” asked Fenris, trying not to sound too hopeful.
 “Which ones?”

 “The Waukheon and the Platypus,” she said.
 “No flight plans have been filed.”

 Fenris gave a sly smile.
 “Try to persuade them not to fly off before we get there.”